Dor-Yogev/DL-vehicle-damage-project/README.md

 - Experiment with additional architectures
 - Implement more advanced data augmentation techniques
-- Optimize model for deployment in real-world scenarios
+- Fine-tuning more stages of ConvNeXt
+- Combining multiple models for improved performance

 # References: